chros73/rtorrent-wiki/Performance-Tuning.md

 # Whether to allocate disk space for a new torrent.
 Default: `0`
 #system.file.allocate.set = 0
 ```

+### Peers and slots

+`rTorrent` uses a different philosophy than most other torrent client.

+#### Definitions

+`slots` - can be upload or download `slots` - determine how many `peers` can actually transfer data at the same time, while `rTorrent` can be connected with way more `peers`.
+The allowed numbers of `connected peers` should be 2 or 3 times higher than the allowed number of `slots`.

+- `throttle.max_downloads.global`, `throttle.max_uploads.global`: maximum number of global simultaneous downloads and uploads slots.
+These values limit the global slots, can be seen at the right part of status bar: `[U 45/300] [D 179/300]`
+- `throttle.max_uploads`, `throttle.max_downloads`: maximum number of simultaneous downloads and uploads slots per torrent.
+It can be seen at the bottom left a torrent details page (using right arrow): `Slots: U:0/50 D:0/50`
+- `throttle.max_peers.normal`, `throttle.max_peers.seed`: maximum number of peers to connect to per torrent while downloading or seeding.
+It can be seen (along with the connected peers) at the bottom left a torrent details page (using right arrow): `Peers: 43(0) Min/Max: 99/100`
+- `throttle.min_peers.normal`, `throttle.min_peers.seed`: minimum number of peers to connect to per torrent while downloading or seeding.
+It can be seen (along with the connected peers) at the bottom left a torrent details page (using right arrow): `Peers: 43(0) Min/Max: 99/100`

+The `min_peers` values are responsible for asking more peers during an announce request.
+In theory, if these values are `0` then rTorrent won't ask for new peers from the given tracker, peers can still connect though.

+#### Assigning the right values

+It all depends on the global connection speeds (`throttle.global_down.max_rate`, `throttle.global_up.max_rate`) and available RAM.

+1. every upload slot should have got at least `5 KiB/s` speed left (it's not really problem anymore with nowdays fast connection).
+Taking the above example, in the worst case download slots have `29 KiB/s` (`8700/300`) and upload slots have `7.3 KiB/s` (`2200/300`).
+That means the number of the global download slot can be increased if we notice that we run out of it.

+2. `throttle.max_downloads` and `throttle.max_uploads` slots are `50` now.
+In the worst case this allows downloading and uploading `6` (`300/50`) torrents at the same time, but this usually not a problem for seeding.

+3. `max_peers` settings for downloading and seeding should be at least 2 times higher than the number of slots per torrent, hence the value of `100` for them.

+4. `min_peers` settings are `99` for both uploading and downloading, meaning we always want to ask the tracker for new peers.

 ## System wide settings